Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Algorithms

-Since $p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t-1})$ and the likelihood function are both Gaussian in the above setting, the marginal likelihood specified by Eqn.(\ref{eqn:Mk_evidence}) becomes an integral of the product of two Gaussians, which can be solved numerically.
+In the above scenario, $p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t-1})$ and the likelihood function are both Gaussian.
+Thus, the marginal likelihood specified by Eqn.(\ref{eqn:Mk_evidence}) can be computed as an integral of the product of two Gaussians, which can be solved numerically.

-Given one WTT operator described in subsection \ref{sec:wtt}, one can calculate $w_{k,t|t-1}$ via Eqn. (\ref{eqn:predictive_model_weight}), and then get $w_{k,t}$ via Eqn.(\ref{eqn:posterior_model_weight}).
-Then the set of $w_{k,t}, k=1,\ldots,K$ is then used to calculate an average mean and covariance to be used in the next time step.
-In this way, the Gaussian mixture $\sum_{k=1}^Kw_{k,t}p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t})$ is approximated by one Gaussian, which is then used to initialize the $K$ Gaussian components for the next time step.
-Note that, if most of the Gaussian components in the mixture distribution have negligibly small weights, then the mixture distribution can be adequately approximated by a single Gaussian, otherwise, serious approximation error may appear.
-Here the major concern for approximating the Gaussian mixture with a single Gaussian is computational.
-By so doing, we preclude the number of Gaussian components in the posterior to exponentially grow over time.
+Given a WTT operator as described in Subsection \ref{sec:wtt}, one can compute $w_{k,t|t-1}$ using Eqn.(\ref{eqn:predictive_model_weight}) and then obtain $w_{k,t}$ using Eqn.(\ref{eqn:posterior_model_weight}).
+We can then use the set of $w_{k,t}, k=1,\ldots,K$ to determine an average mean and covariance for use in the next time step.
+This method approximates the Gaussian mixture $\sum_{k=1}^Kw_{k,t}p_k(\mathbf{x}_{t}|\mathbf{y}_{1:t})$ with a single Gaussian, which we employ to initialize the $K$ Gaussian components for the next time step.
+It is important to note that if most of the Gaussian components in the mixture distribution possess negligibly small weights, then the mixture distribution can be accurately represented by a single Gaussian.
+However, if the majority of the Gaussian components have significant weights, approximation errors may occur.
+The main concern when approximating the Gaussian mixture with a single Gaussian is computational efficiency.
+Employing this technique enables us to limit the number of Gaussian components in the posterior from rapidly growing over time.